 The first and simplest home remedy is to ensure that the wound is properly cleaned.
 This means removing dirt from the wound and then cleaning with warm water and soap, just as you would a cut or scrape on a human.
 However, you need to ensure that you have all the wounds, which may mean ruffling your injured cat’s fur.
 Get help with this.
 Ensure that you have somebody to hold the cat while you search, or you could be treating your own skin abrasions.

 Cats have a tendency to adventure.
 They traipse through long grass and undergrowth.
 They climb trees, and they get into potentially dirty areas and holes.
 Whether manmade or natural, skin irritants are everywhere, and this can leave your otherwise perfectly healthy cat with a rash and painful skin.
-Chamomile is known for its soothing properties.
-You can safely dilute chamomile by making tea and this can be applied to your cat’s itchy skin.
+Calendula officinalis is known for its soothing properties.
+You can safely dilute calendula by making tea with this flower, and the tea can be applied to your cat’s itchy skin.

-Soak the teabag, allow the tea to cool, and then apply it to irritated areas of the skin using cotton wool or a clean cloth.
+Always allow the tea to cool first, and then apply it to irritated areas of the skin using cotton wool or a clean cloth.

 It can also relieve inflammation when given as a liquid extract, although you may need to combine it with other ingredients to make it more palatable.